n006370/HelioX20/AdditionalDocs/HardwareNotes.md

 To report new issues with the Helio please use the [96Boards Bug Tracker](https://bugs.96boards.org).

 To view the open bugs, click [here](https://bugs.96boards.org/buglist.cgi?bug_status=__open__&list_id=144&order=Importance&product=HiKey&query_format=specific).
-Alternatively go to the [site](https://bugs.96boards.org/), click on the Search menu item, select HiKey in the product dropdown list and click the search button.
+Alternatively go to the [site](https://bugs.96boards.org/), click on the Search menu item, select Helio X20 in the product dropdown list and click the search button.

 To add a new bug, click [here](https://bugs.96boards.org/enter_bug.cgi?product=HiKey) and fill in the form.
-Alternatively go to the [site](https://bugs.96boards.org/), click on the New menu item, then click on Consumer Edition Boards, then click on HiKey, and finally fill in the form.
+Alternatively go to the [site](https://bugs.96boards.org/), click on the New menu item, then click on Consumer Edition Boards, then click on Helio X20, and finally fill in the form.

 ***